 Both of these approaches and disciplines have their merits and resulting benefits.
-Histrorically, many organizations start with BPM and then first align their process optimization within EA.
+Historically, many organizations start with BPM and then first align their process optimization within their organization with EA.
 From an executive business perspective, this decision can be understood, especially since BPM is used as a business discipline and EA is viewed more as a technology discipline.
 We would however like to argue a different approach.
 Based on the many BPM projects in the market, it is evident that the principles and thereby process innovation and optimization are necessary and result in multiple benefits.
 However, we will argue that it is not a sufficient means for succeeding in today's marketplace.
 For all its appeal, a process-focused approach still leaves firms with complex, hardwired processes.
-After initial gains, the law of diminishing returns begins to erode improvements in marginal benefits, and the cost of squeezing out remaining inefficiencies within the process office, process center of excellence (CoE), or business transformation office
+After initial gains, the law of diminishing returns begins to erode improvements in marginal benefits, and the cost of squeezing out remaining inefficiencies article\value\management.pdf.
+(Danish only).